Social protection of the business manager

 Start of activity (less than 2 years)

-When the manager begins its activity, it has no revenue known to the administration on which to base the calculation of the provisional contributions and contributions.
-Thus, in order to benefit from social protection, lump sums are provided.
+When the leader begins its activity, it has no revenue known to the administration on which to base the calculation of contributions and provisional contributions.
+Thus, in order for him to be able to benefit from social protection, lump sums are provided.

 In operation for 2 years or more

-The income taken into account for the calculation of the contributions corresponds to the income that the officer declares for the calculating your income tax (IR) before the application of abatements and tax exemptions.
-In other words, it is:
+The income taken into account for the calculation of contributions corresponds to the income that the officer declares for the calculation of his income tax (IR) before the application of abatements and tax exemptions.
+In other words, the amounts are:

-- Remuneration (business subject to IS) or Industrial and Commercial Benefits (BIC) (IR business).
+• Remuneration (business subject to IS) or industrial and commercial benefits (BIC) (business subject to IR).

-- Dividends, for the fraction that exceeds 10% of the share capital held by the director
+• Dividends, for the fraction exceeding 10% of the share capital held by the director

-- Amounts collected under an incentive or participation agreement for the business
+• Amounts collected under an incentive or profit-sharing agreement for the business

-- Premiums paid under group insurance policies (e.g. job loss, retirement and supplementary pension)
+• Premiums paid under group insurance contracts (e.g. job loss, retirement and supplementary pension)

-- Optional top-up contributions paid by the manager (e.g. insurance and occupational diseases)
+• Optional top-up contributions paid by the manager (e.g. accident at work insurance and occupational diseases)

-- Replacement income unrelated to long-term illness (LTD) (e.g.: per diem (IJ) maternity, paternity or sickness).
+• Replacement income unrelated to long-term illness (LTD) (e.g.: daily allowances (IJ) maternity, paternity or sickness).

 One flat-rate abatement from 26% is then applied to that income.

-The income taken into account for the calculation of the contributions corresponds to the income that the officer declares for the calculating your income tax (IR) before the application of abatements and tax exemptions.
-In other words, it is:
+The income taken into account for the calculation of contributions corresponds to the income that the officer declares for the calculation of his income tax (IR) before the application of abatements and tax exemptions.
+In other words, the amounts are:

-- Remuneration (business subject to IS) or Industrial and Commercial Benefits (BIC) (IR business).
+• Remuneration (business subject to IS) or industrial and commercial benefits (BIC) (business subject to IR).

-- Dividends, for the fraction that exceeds 10% of the share capital held by the director
+• Dividends, for the fraction exceeding 10% of the share capital held by the director

-- Amounts collected under an incentive or participation agreement for the business
+• Amounts collected under an incentive or profit-sharing agreement for the business

-- Premiums paid under group insurance policies (e.g. job loss, retirement and supplementary pension)
+• Premiums paid under group insurance contracts (e.g. job loss, retirement and supplementary pension)

-- Optional top-up contributions paid by the manager (e.g. insurance and occupational diseases)
+• Optional top-up contributions paid by the manager (e.g. accident at work insurance and occupational diseases)

-- Replacement income unrelated to long-term illness (LTD) (e.g.: per diem (IJ) maternity, paternity or sickness).
+• Replacement income unrelated to long-term illness (LTD) (e.g.: daily allowances (IJ) maternity, paternity or sickness).

 One flat-rate abatement from 26% is then applied to that income.

-The amount of family allowance contributions varies according to the income of the executive officer.
+The amount of family allowance contributions varies according to the income of the manager.

 The contribution to vocational training (CFP) is a lump sum: the manager pays the same amount, regardless of the amount of his income.

-The amount of the contribution to the professional training of the manager is equal to 0.25% from €48,060, which corresponds to a PASS (annual social security ceiling) and which serves as the basis for the calculation.
+The amount of the contribution to the professional training of the manager shall be equal to 0.25% from €48,060, which corresponds to a PAS (annual social security ceiling) and which serves as the basis for the calculation.

 It is thus equal to €120.